Tony Caridi: West Virginia University

 Caridi began working with the West Virginia University's Mountaineer Sports Network in 1987 as a television play-by-play announcer and feature reporter.
 He worked his first WVU basketball game on the MSN-TV Network on February 20, 1988, in a Mountaineers loss to the Rhode Island Rams at Madison Square Garden in New York City.
 Caridi assumed radio play-by-play duties on MSN in 1997, replacing Jack Fleming.
 Fleming, the longtime Voice of the Pittsburgh Steelers and West Virginia Mountaineers, referred to his eventual replacement as "Top Talent."
 Caridi referred to Fleming as "The Voice."

 Caridi has been behind the microphone for some of the Mountaineers' biggest football wins in school history, including Bowl Championship Series victories in the 2006 Sugar Bowl over the Georgia Bulldogs, the 2008 Fiesta Bowl over the Oklahoma Sooners, and the 2012 Orange Bowl over the Clemson Tigers.
 In March 2010, he returned to the Carrier Dome at his alma mater, Syracuse University, to broadcast the West Virginia basketball upset victory over the Kentucky Wildcats to advance the Mountaineers to the Final Four for the first time in 51 years.

 Caridi partners with former WVU player Jay Jacobs on Mountaineer basketball broadcasts and former Ball State head football coach Dwight Wallace on West Virginia football games.
 His spotter for the 1992 football season was current Drexel and former West Point head basketball coach Zach Spiker.

-On December 28, 2002, Caridi broadcast two West Virginia University games (football and basketball) in the same day – one in the Eastern Time Zone and one in the Pacific Time Zone.
+On December 28, 2002, Caridi broadcast two West Virginia University games (football and basketball) in the same day—one in the Eastern Time Zone and one in the Pacific Time Zone.
 The football game in Charlotte, North Carolina, was the 2002 Continental Tire Bowl against the Virginia Cavaliers.
 After a flight from Charlotte to Atlanta, he flew to Las Vegas, Nevada, to work the basketball game at UNLV.

 Caridi hosts the Neal Brown and the Bob Huggins statewide radio shows.

 Other media

-Caridi has broadcast nationally on ESPN, Westwood Radio, and regionally for the Big East and Atlantic Ten television networks.
+Caridi has broadcast nationally on ESPN and Westwood Radio and regionally for the Big East and Atlantic Ten television networks.

 In 2002, Caridi was a founding member of Pikewood Creative, an Emmy Award-winning video production company.
 He continues to serve as the company's Director of Business Development.

 Caridi's audio highlights were used in the 2014 ESPN 30 for 30 feature, Rand University, on two touchdown passes from Chad Pennington to Randy Moss from the August 30, 1997 Friends of Coal Bowl football game between West Virginia Mountaineers and the Marshall Thundering Herd.

 Awards

-Caridi has earned prominent accomplishment awards such as West Virginia Sportscaster of the Year and Best Network Play-By-Play for Mountaineer Football by the West Virginia Broadcasters Association.
+Caridi was awarded West Virginia Sportscaster of the Year and Best Network Play-By-Play for Mountaineer Football by the West Virginia Broadcasters Association.
 In 2022, he was inducted into Syracuse University's WAER Hall of Fame.